Skatteetaten/aurora-openshift/docs/openshift.md

  * Architect: A Docker image that implements the image build process for all our supported runtime technologies
  * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from

-Coming sections will describe these components in more detail.
+The coming sections will describe these components in more detail.

 # How we Develop and Build our Applications